History of the Houston Astros: 1965–1970: The Great Indoors: The move into the Astrodome

 With new manager Grady Hatton the Astros got hot right away.
 By May they were in second place in the National League and looked like a team that could contend.
 Joe Morgan and Sonny Jackson appeared on the cover of Sports Illustrated, an Astros first, and Morgan was named as a starter on the All-Star Team.
 The Astros cooled as quickly as they got hot.
 They lost Jimmy Wynn for the season after he crashed into an outfield fence in Philadelphia and Morgan had broken his knee cap.
-There were some good notes however.
-Sonny Jackson set a league record with 49 steals, and led the Astros with a .292 batting average.
+There were some good notes however, Sonny Jackson set a league record with 49 steals, and led the Astros with a .292 batting average.
 The Astros were a young team full of talent that was not yet refined and the inconsistencies of their youth was viewed on the field.

 1967 saw third baseman Eddie Mathews join the Astros.
 Mathews, however, would play first base.
 The slugger hit his 500th home run while in Houston.
 He would be traded late in the season and Doug Rader would be promoted to the big leagues.
-Rookie Don Wilson pitched a no-hitter on June 18, Fathers Day, against the Braves.
+Rookie Don Wilson pitched a no-hitter on June 18, Father's Day, against the Braves.
 It was the first no hit, shut out, pitched in team history and in the Astrodome.
 Jimmy Wynn also provided some enthusiasm in 1967.
-The 5 ft 9 in Wynn was becoming known not only for how often he hit home runs, but for the distance of the home runs.
+The 5 ft 9 in Wynn was becoming known not only for how often he hit home runs but for the distance of the home runs.
 Wynn set club records with 37 home runs, and 107 RBIs.
 He also had a pinch hit single in the All-Star game that year; another Astros first.
 As the season came to a close the Astros found themselves once again in ninth place and a winning percentage below .500.
 The team looked good on paper, but could not seem to make it work on the field.

 Dr. Martin Luther King Jr.'s assassination delayed the start to the 1968 season.
 When Robert F. Kennedy was killed two months later, Major League Baseball let teams decide if they would postpone games or not.
 Astros management decided to not postpone games.
 Rusty Staub and Bob Aspromonte sat out in protest.
 Both were traded at season's end.